GRONINGEN-MICROBIOME-CENTRE/DMP/gmhi/README.md

 ## GMHI analysis

-This folder contains scripts used to calculate Gut Microbiome Health Index (GMHI) on the DMP data.
+This folder contains code used to calculate Gut Microbiome Health Index (GMHI) on the DMP data.
 GMHI was introduced in study by Gupta et al. (Nature Comm.
 2020; https://www.nature.com/articles/s41467-020-18476-8 & https://github.com/jaeyunsung/GMHI_2020)

 Briefly, the GMHI classifier is first applied on the discovery cohort to find the parameters which optimizes the balanced accuracy, i.e. the prevalence fold change (_theta<sub>f</sub>_) and the prevalence difference (_theta<sub>d</sub>_).
 Then the same classifier is run on the validation cohort, and from those results, the balanced accuracy corresponding to the optimized parameters (i.e. _theta<sub>f</sub>_ and _theta<sub>d</sub>_) found on the discovery cohort is extracted.